woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.2.2 =
-Bug fixes.
 Due to some changes in the plugin, if you are using any of our extensions please ensure you check the changelogs and download any updates from your account - especially if using 2CO, iDeal or authorize.net.
+This version also updates the download permissions table so please ensure you backup your database before upgrading.

 = 1.2.1 =
 This version has improved product types - ensure you de/re-activate the theme to ensure existing products get converted correctly.